Skip to content

 How to make an origami blossom

-Try our step-by-step origami tutorial and fill the world with blossom.
-See if you can make lots of flowers in different sizes and colours to decorate your home or give to friends and family.
+Try our step-by-step blossom origami tutorial in this easy spring-inspired craft.
+Make flowers in different sizes and colours to decorate your home or give to friends and family.

 Bumblebee pollinating the cherry blossoms at Stowe, Buckinghamshire